 Available to nonprofits and businesses, these grants fund community-rooted and driven projects that address gaps and shortfalls of the current industrial food system through the implementation of innovative circular food economy practices providing longer-term strategies to improve food access, address equity, economic opportunities, and community health.
 The goal is to support efforts that prevent the wasting of healthy, culturally appropriate, and locally grown food and ensure it is being equitably distributed to communities in need.
 Up to $10,000 per grant.

 Available to businesses, nonprofits, and institutions, these grants fund innovative projects that explore the feasibility of replacing single-use, disposable foodware with reusable systems.
 The goal is to eliminate single-use foodware and instead develop local infrastructure to make reusable foodware accessible to businesses and consumers.
-Award range: $5,000 to $50,000 per grant.
+Up to $25,000 per grant.

 No Deadline - Apply Anytime!
 Individual food service operators, such as restaurants, churches, cafeterias etc., looking to switch from disposable to reusable foodware can receive hands-on support and incentives up to $2,500 for reusable foodware and other expenses through StopWaste’s partnership with ReThink Disposable.